CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

 * Create GitHub Personal Access Token
 * Create Azure DevOps Personal Access Token

-### Setup your settings file and PowerShell Profile

-1. Open your GitHub Codespace
-2. In the terminal type `pwsh`
-3. Then run `.workshop/setup.ps1` which will ask for:
-    1. The location of your repository
-    2. Your GitHub Personal Access Token with the following scopes (see instructions below):
-       * repo
-       * read:packages
-       * write:packages
-       * read:org
-       * workflow
-    3. The name of your Azure DevOps organization
-    4. Your Azure DevOps Personal Access Token with the following scopes:
-       * Work Items: Read & Write
-       * Build: Read & Execute
-       * Project & Team: Read, Write & Manage
-    5. The name of the Project in Azure DevOps.
-The project will be automatically created if it doesn't exist yet.
-If the students must use pre-created projects, make sure they are using the Basic Process for Azure Boards.
-    6. Your unique suffix (short, only lower case letters).
-This will be used to create the name of the resource group and resources in Azure.
-    7. Whether to create/recreate work items in Azure Boards to which the commits and pull-requests will be linked.

-4. A local `settings.json` file has been created in the `.workshop` folder and is automatically ignored by git. **DO NOT COMMIT THIS TO YOUR REPO!**
-5. This file is automatically loaded by the containers PowerShell Profile and pre-populates several global variables.

 #### Create GitHub Personal Access Token

 1. Ensure you are logged in to your GitHub account.